Skip to Content

 Sunday: Closed

-The Minden showroom features a wide selection of residential and commercial materials, creating a practical space to review surface details and choose options that enhance both design style and overall space.
+The Minden showroom offers an extensive range of residential and commercial materials in a practical setting, helping customers review surface details and select options that best suit their design vision and space.

 Store hours: